bsamot10/EuroleagueDataETL/euroleague_postgres/README.md

 ### Connection to PostgreSQL, creation of database and table loading

-After installing PostgreSQL, a connection to the PostgreSQL server is necessary.
-A useful tool for that is _psql_.

-Then, a PostgreSQL database should be created manually.
+After installing PostgreSQL, a connection to the PostgreSQL server is necessary, and a PostgreSQL database should be created manually.

-Finally, the tables are created and loaded with the use of the present program.
-The connection to the database is now handled by the _psycopg2_ python module.
+The tables are created and loaded with the use of the present program.
+In that case, the connection to the database is handled by the _psycopg2_ python module.

 The relevant configuration file is _config_connection.json_ and it has the following arguments: